 Step-3: Now, make a right click on any column.
 Click on Select columns as shown in the below picture.

 Step-4: Select columns box will appear, locate and select the checkbox next to the option DPI Awareness.
-Finally, hit the OK button and this will Show DPI Awareness on Task Manager in Windows 10 for all of your ongoing apps.
+Finally, hit the OK button and this will Show DPI Awareness on Task Manager in Windows 11 or 10 for all of your ongoing apps.

 Note – This feature is currently available for the devices running Windows 10 19H1, build 18262 or higher.

 Tech Giant Microsoft introduced improved Task manager starting from Windows 8 and it has got a whole new dimension coming to Windows 10.
 It has enabled cozy features like performance graph, Startup impact calculation and pretty sophisticated stuff making it much handy than before.
 Moreover, you can now directly manage “startup items” by only accessing the new Startup tab.
-By doing certain tweaks in Task Manager, you can See Network Activity, Track GPU Performance, find Command line of running processes, details of any selective apps or even the location of the same along with arguments.
+By doing certain tweaks in Task Manager, you can See Network Activity, Track GPU Performance, find Command line of running processes, details of any selective apps, or even the location of the same along with arguments.